johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 What we're doing here, is creating `IKernelMemory` instance and making it aware of all our deployed Azure resources.
 Going through how to deploy those is out of the scope of this post, but it's probably worth highlighting that we're using `AzureIdentity` for auth as it's particularly secure, if you would like to use other options, you certainly can.

+You'll also note we're using Azure AI Document Intelligence; this is optional and just tackles a few more document scenarios.
+It's not mandatory.

-### Chunking with Kernel Memory Serverless
+### Chunking with Kernel Memory serverless

 With our `IKernelMemory` ready to go, we now need a way to chunk documents.
 Deep down, this is achieved by calling `_memory.ImportDocumentAsync` and passing the name of your index, your document etc. In fact, feel free to just use that!

 However, it's often helpful to have a number of other things in place to manage:

 1. Applying tags to documents (this gives you more power when querying later)
-2. Creating acceptable names / ids for the Azure AI Search Service (it has criteria we must meet!)
+2. Creating acceptable names / ids for the Azure AI Search Service
 3. Handling rate limiting - more on that in a moment

 To that end, I tend to end up implementing a `Store` method that looks something like this: